blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/Vault Folder & Tag Structure/Vault Folder & Tag Structure.md

 tag case
 - just use snake-case since double clicking and programming with the tag names becomes easier

-## tag structure example
+## tag structure examples

-- _/unstructured categories or tags
+- `_/unstructured categories or tags`
-    - alphatical or automcomplete sorting can also help here
+    - alphabetical or autocomplete sorting can also help here
-- NUMBER-word_here/ontologies
+- `(number or emoji)_word_here/ontologies`
     - or structured strictly where the alphabetical or chronoglocial naming helps
-- words/stuff based on information process or KMS process or functionality (e.g. clippings)
+- `words/stuff` - based on information process or KMS process or functionality (e.g. clippings)
     - these have to be easy to remember
+- `-/other_purpose`
-- -/other purpose
+- `--/yet_another_section`

-if you need to use regular words for unstructured tags then you can hide some things in the underscore or - tags
+if you need to use regular words for unstructured tags then you can hide some things in the underscore or dash tags

 The first type of character helps with autocomplete